Rrrapture/mean-spa-todo/README.md

   # this, but it will certainly suffice
   "SESSION_SECRET" : "355FC4FE9348639B4E4FED1B8E93C"
 }

+You should definitely change your `SESSION_SECRET` for even the most lacksadaisical development effort.
 ```

 ## Running the app

-After you have installed all dependencies and created your `config.json` file, you can now run the app.
+After you have installed all dependencies and modified your `config.json` file, you can now run the app.
 First, you must start up the back-end server in a separate terminal using the `gulp serve` command.
 This will fire up our Express app using `nodemon`, which will watch for file changes and restart our backend when necessary.
 Next use the `npm start` command in the original terminal which runs two `npm` scripts in parallel: `npm run server` to start `webpack-dev-server` for building our front-end in the computer's memory, enabling hot module reloadig; `npm run watch` to watch all of the front-end files and build them upon changes.
 You can now fire up your favorite web browser and visit the running application at `localhost:8080`!

 ### server